kkaradag2/vuber/README.md

 Vuber is a command-line application and it uses 4 simple commands info, migrate, config and help.

-Vuber waiting your .sql files a spacila folder that you set with config command.
-For example; c:\sql\WorkingDirectory is aspecila folder that you can save your .sql files to migrate.
-WorkingDirectory is not enough to working.
-You must to create a sub folder to migration command meanning create a logical group.
+Vuber waits your .sql files from a special folder that you set with config command.
+For example; c:\sql\WorkingDirectory is my special folder that I can create subfolder and save my .sql files to ready migration command.

+Vuber also creates a sub directory and waits for you to put your .sql files into it.

 	c:\sql\WorkingDirectory\DPLY-100
 	c:\sql\WorkingDirectory\DPLY-101